CSFC 2025 Priority Bill List

 Summary:

-In addition, the bill updates the deadline for an assessor to conclude all hearings for objections and protests concerning valuations of taxable real property from June 1 to June 8 to align with analogous changes made by enacting House Bill 22-1416.
+The act also updates the deadline for an assessor to conclude all hearings for objections and protests concerning valuations of taxable real property from June 1 to June 8 to better reflect the intent of previously enacted law.

 Status: 4/4/2025 Introduced In House - Assigned to Transportation, Housing & Local Government